phusion/traveling-ruby/osx/README.md

 The build system requires the Developer Commandline Tools to be installed, as well as the OS X 10.8 SDK.

-To build binaries, run:
+To build binary packages, run:

     cd osx
-    make
+    rake

+You can view all tasks by running `rake -T`.

 ## Installing the OS X 10.8 SDK